 Declaration is coming…

 In The Silver Case, the new millennium is the new world of light and possibility that Kamui’s revolution promises to create by the violent destruction of the police state.
 The main characters, Akira, Tokio, Sumio, and Kusabi, all side with the savior Kamui, and Akira and Tokio are Kamui.
 Chizuru is a tragic figure who, unable to resist the various men pushing her around, becomes an unliberated Ayame.
-Then a savior Kamui Ayame, Sakura, kills her and rescues Akira.
-Kusabi switches from vowing to exterminate all criminals in “Lunatics” to siding with Kamui in “LifeCut” to eliminate his real enemies, the rich who manufacture crime.
+Then a savior Kamui/Ayame, Sakura, kills her and rescues Akira.
+Kusabi switches from vowing to exterminate all criminals in “Lunatics” to siding with Kamui in “LifeCut” to eliminate his real enemy, the class structure that manufactures crime.
 Akira begins hunting for Kamui with Republic in “Decoyman” and ends up being Uehara himself.
 Sumio is secretly aligned with Kamui’s values from the beginning, plotting to kill the past with Hiseki and Fuyuki.
 Tokio switches from saying “Fuck Kamui’s believers” in “YUME” to deeming Kamui the “words of the people” and embodying the savior Kamui by killing his wicked grandfather Uminosuke.

 The Silver Case lacks any specific central villains until Nezu (the name suggests a rat, “nezumi”) and Hachisuka Uminosuke are introduced in the final few hours.
-The only “pure evil” figures in the story, the two receive minimal characterization because they are not psychological characters but representatives of different forms of control.
+The only “pure evil” figures in the story, the two receive minimal characterization because they are not psychological characters but symbols.
 Nezu is a technocrat manipulatng information to decide people’s fates on the basis of imperfect data and his own whims, and Uminosuke is an autocratic politician maintaining a false democracy.

 UMINOSUKE: “The optimization of the perfect city continues by Nezu’s hand.”